-- 1. The proposed construction shall be consistent with the site plan signed, sealed, and dated October 6, 2020 by Erica Poole, K2M Designs, P.A. - 2.
-The remaining plans shall be revised to reflect the addition of the second ADA accessible parking space prior to City Commission. - 3.
-The city of Key West shall retain off-site parking spaces at the public parking lot at 918 Fort Street for the duration of the principal use of the Frederick Douglass Gym and Annex building.
+- 1. The variances to the following dimensional requirements must first be approved: The required maximum building coverage is 40%, or 13,600 square feet, existing building coverage on site is 62%, or 20,924 square feet.
+Whereas, the Applicant is proposing a total of 71% building coverage, or 24,193 square feet.
+The required maximum impervious surface is 60%, or 20,400 square feet, existing impervious surface is 89%, or 30,361 square feet.
+Whereas, the Applicant is proposing 85%, or 28,812 square feet.
+The required minimum open space is 20%, or 6,800 square feet, existing open space is 11%, or 3,639 square feet.
+Whereas, the Applicant is proposing 15%, or 5,189 square feet. - 2.
+The proposed construction shall be consistent with the site plan signed, sealed, and dated December 9, 2021, by K2M Design with updated Landscape and Civil Plans dated January 11, 2022. - 3.
+The City of Key West shall retain off-site parking spaces at the public parking lot at 918 Fort Street for the duration of the principal use of the Frederick Douglass Gym and Annex building.
 Signage indicating that off-site parking is available at the Fort Street Parking Lots shall be installed on the project site at 111 Olivia Street.
 Proposed off-site parking signage shall be reviewed and approved in accordance with adopted Historic Architectural Review Commission guidelines. - 4.
+The City shall install a crosswalk with ADA sidewalk access from the project site to the Fort Street Parking lot. - 5.
 During all phases of construction, temporary fencing and erosion barriers shall be installed and maintained.
-All adjacent City streets and sidewalks shall be kept clean and clear of construction debris. - 5.
+All adjacent City streets and sidewalks shall be kept clean and clear of construction debris. - 6.
 All sidewalks and walkways shall have a minimum 36-inch width and clearance from objects and landscaping.
 Five feet is preferred wherever possible.
+Flexi-pave shall be utilized in all instances in which sidewalks or parking area is in close proximity to trees, particularly tree #2, #4, and #14, and the canopy trees at the northwest corner of the site.
+Pavement and sidewalk installation and repaving shall occur with oversight from the Urban Forester.